cybex-gmbh/laravel-meltor/README.md

 - Make sure that you have put your local MySQL DB into the correct state!
 - Disable all development packages that change the structure of your database!

-When you have reviewed and tested the new migration, you can commit the new migration and the deletion of the old migrations.
+When you have reviewed, tested and possibly fixed missing details of the new migration, you can commit the new migration and the deletion of the old migrations.
+You may need to keep migrations which alter tables created by the framework or packages.

 ## Installation